Page Link blogbanner

 It is not realistic to expect students to use clinical judgment without first teaching them how to think in this way.
 Nurse educators must incorporate clinical judgment into the nursing curriculum.
 Building in this detailed thinking process gives students many chances to practice these thinking skills and strategies (Caputi, 2019).

-One type of case study, which has become more prevalent in recent years, is the unfolding case study.
+One type of case study that has become more prevalent in recent years is the unfolding case study.
 This strategy provides a real-world situation with limited information at one specific time.
 The limited information is intentional, because it encourages students to critically think and apply prior knowledge.
 Research shows the use of unfolding case studies helps students make clinical reasoning decisions (Hensel & Billings, 2020).

 Unfolding case studies differ from the traditional case study, which provides all the information regarding the situation to the student at the onset.
 Unfolding case studies are beneficial for increasing clinical judgment because they include multiple pieces of information that an educator can edit and alter to meet the scenario’s desired learning objectives and content requirements (Hensel & Billings, 2020).